Why choose Enonic's headless CMS when building a Next.js website

 Enonic takes full advantage of GraphQL, letting developers fetch exactly the data they want, when they want it.
 The API dynamically adapts to your content model and can even be customized.
 We also provide useful aspects like draft and live APIs, and an image service.

-Nothing is more frustrating than content editors and business users constantly complaining to the developer about bad UX and intricate logic of their CMS.
+Nothing is more frustrating than content editors and business users constantly complaining to the developer about bad UX and intricate logic in their CMS.

 In stark contrast to many first-generation headless CMSs, Enonic features a tree structure.
 This allows for intuitive URL management and a familiar environment for content editors.